mmpacker/js-slot-machine/README.md

 * Add improved special effects when reels are spinning and when the user wins.

-* Optimize the app for accessability.
+* Optimize the app for accessibility.

 * Improve the responsive design further to make the app 100% scalable.

 ## Special Thanks

-* Thank you to the instuctors, support staff, and my peers from the General Assembly Software Engineering Immersive remote cohort for their guidance and collaboration while developing this project.
+* Thank you to the instructors, support staff, and my peers from the General Assembly Software Engineering Immersive remote cohort for their guidance and collaboration while developing this project.

-* I have always been a huge fan of Mega Man, and many of of the titles that Capcom has produced over the years.
+* I have always been a huge fan of Mega Man, and many of the titles that Capcom has produced over the years.
 Many of the graphic and audio elements used in this student project are property of [Capcom](https://megaman.capcom.com/).

 * I formatted this `README.md` file using markdown after completing a helpful online [tutorial](https://www.markdowntutorial.com/).